Yeltsa-Kcir/stegano_files/Readme.md

 Be sure to check the box for "**Add python.exe to PATH**" in the installation wizard.
 ![](https://github.com/Yeltsa-Kcir/stegano_files/blob/main/md_images/AddToPath.PNG)
 <sup>Screenshot showing the relevant option in the installer</sup>
-Check if installation was successful by opening the command line (cli) and enter
- `python --version`
-The installed python version should be printed.

 - [ ] **Download files**
 Create a new folder/directory, e.g. on your desktop and download steg.py and _requirements.txt_